 Uncomnent “en_US.UTF-8 UTF-8” and “en_US ISO-8859-1” (by removing the “#” sign), and any other needed locales in “/etc/locale.gen.”
 Then, press “Ctrl+O” followed by “Enter” to save, and finally, “Ctrl+X” to exit the editor.

-Now generate the locale config file using the below commands one by one:
+Now generate the locale config file using the below command:

 locale-gen

-Run the command below to synchronize the hardware clock, automatically creating a “/etc/adjtime” file containing descriptive information about the hardware mode clock setting and clock drift factor.
+Run the command below to synchronize the hardware clock.
+It automatically creates a “/etc/adjtime” file containing descriptive information about the hardware mode clock setting and clock drift factor.

 hwclock --systohc